BothersMcBitey/tech504_python/Learn_Markdown/TMAY.md

 In my free time: Archery coaching, amateur theatre.
 Maybe also writing music, brewing, dnd & ttrpgs, making games, boardgames, making stupid side-projects

-in a few years: I wouldn't say I have a plan, but I'd like to be in a position to (in a proffessional sense) be able to potentially mentor newer/ junior team members beause I really like teaching.
+in a few years: I wouldn't say I have a plan, but I'd like to be in a position to (in a professional sense) be able to potentially mentor newer/ junior team members because I really like teaching.
 Why?
-The feeling of guiding someone from complete novice to compenent is simialr to the satisfaction of fixing software issues, but better?
+The feeling of guiding someone from complete novice to competent is similar to the satisfaction of fixing software issues, but better?

 and also to be in a place to put down roots in the community
- - problem with this is "moving around a lot" can seem dosdgy.
+ - problem with this is "moving around a lot" can seem dodgy.
 Also, just not super useful.